USER GUIDE

 3. Enter a name for your asset group and click ‘Create Asset Group’.

-4. Click ‘Add Asset to Group’ to upload assets into the asset group.
+4. Click ‘Add Asset’ to upload assets into the asset group.

 Supported File Formats: